ChiefGregulatoryOfficer/springBootLearning/README.md

 ### Gradle

-Managed from the **build.gradle** file, gradle is an automated build system similar to Maven It relies on plugins to extend its functionality.
+Managed from the **build.gradle** file, Gradle is an automated build system similar to Maven It relies on plugins to extend its functionality.

 *Example:*